Patrick M. Regan: Biography

-Regan was born in Dearborn, Michigan and is one of five children born to Michael and Susanne Regan.
+Regan was born in Dearborn, Michigan and is one of five children born to Michael and Suzanne Regan.
 Regan attended Western Michigan University for his Bachelor's Degree, New York University for his Master's Degree and University of Michigan for his phD.
 He was also a member of the Peace Corps after receiving his undergraduate degree and travelled to Calcutta to work with Mother Teresa for six weeks.

 Regan married Margaret Mitzel in June 1988 in Bloomfield Hills, Michigan.
 Their son, Shane, was born in Detroit, Michigan in 1991 and their daughter, Kaitlin, was born in Christchurch, New Zealand in 1994.

 Regan's research interests include issues around violent armed conflict and its resolution.
 This includes the militarization of societies, determinants of human rights violations, negotiations in international conflict resolution, and interventions in civil wars.

 Regan has traveled the world extensively.
 His research has brought him to several conflict-ravaged including Palestine and Central America.
 His research has been funded by the National Science Foundation and the World Bank.
 He is on the editorial boards of International Studies Quarterly and is an associate editor of the Journal of Peace Research.